Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/downstream-exposures-tableau.md

 ### Set up in Tableau

-This section of the document explains the steps you need to set up downstream exposures integration with Tableau.
-Once you've set this up in Tableau and [dbt Cloud](#set-up-in-dbt-cloud), you can [view the downstream exposures](#view-downstream-exposures) in dbt Explorer.
+This section explains the steps to configure the integration in Tableau.
+A Tableau site admin must complete these steps.

+Once configured in both Tableau and [dbt Cloud](#set-up-in-dbt-cloud), you can [view downstream exposures](#view-downstream-exposures) in dbt Explorer.

 1. Enable [personal access tokens (PATs)](https://help.tableau.com/current/server/en-us/security_personal_access_tokens.htm) for your Tableau account.
    <Lightbox src="/img/docs/cloud-integrations/auto-exposures/tableau-enable-pat.jpg" title="Enable PATs for the account in Tableau"/>